brandon-m-wang/cs198-75/src/web-hw/hw3.md

       code: const obj = await net.detect(img);
       lang: javascript
   - type: ps
-    paragraph: Notice that the return value of this method is a JavaScript object!
+    paragraph: Notice that the return value of this method is a JavaScript object (an array)!
 You can save this into a variable after awaiting its detection output.
 This object now stores the list of predicted objects in the user's image.
   - type: phs
     partheader: "Part 6: Drawing on the HTML Canvas"
   - type: ps